HAPNet: Toward Superior RGB-Thermal Scene Parsing via Hybrid, Asymmetric, and Progressive Heterogeneous Feature Fusion: Methodology

 The GLCA and CCG, two attention-based components of our PHFI, are responsible for the dual-path feature fusion process before and after each ViT block, respectively.
 Given $\boldsymbol{F}^{V}_i$ and $\boldsymbol{F}^{P}_i$ of the $i$-th encoding block ($i\in[1,4]\cap\mathbb{Z}$), we first feed them into the GLCA to obtain the local semantics-enhanced input $\boldsymbol{\hat{F}}^{V}_i$.
 Specifically, $\boldsymbol{F}^{V}_i$ serves as the query, while $\boldsymbol{F}^{P}_i$ acts as the key and value within the GLCA.
 This process can be formulated as follows:

-where $\mathrm{MHA}(\cdot)$ represents the multi-head attention (MHA) operation (implemented based on multi-scale deformable attention \cite{cheng2022masked} to reduce computations) and $\mathrm{LN}(\cdot)$ represents the layer normalization operation.
+where $\mathrm{LN}(\cdot)$ represents the layer normalization operation, $\mathrm{MHA}(\cdot,\cdot)$ represents the multi-head attention operation.
 Following common practices in attention modules such as \cite{huang2021fapn, chen2022vision, li2023roadformer}, we introduce a learnable coefficient $\kappa_i$ to dynamically adjust the weight of the MHA, enabling flexible fusion of the local semantics-enhanced features into the VFM.
 After the $i$-th ViT block, the output feature maps $\boldsymbol{F}^{V}_{i+1}$ with enriched global context are yielded. $\boldsymbol{F}^{V}_{i+1}$ is then fed into the CCG to fuse its global context with the spatial prior $\boldsymbol{F}^{P}_{i}$.
 In this process, $\boldsymbol{F}^{P}_i$ serves as the query, while $\boldsymbol{F}^{V}_{i+1}$ acts as the keys and values to perform MHA within the CCG as follows:

-After the MHA operation, a feed-forward network (FFN) is applied to further process the fused features, resulting in the updated spatial prior $\boldsymbol{F}^{P}_{i+1}$, which have already incorporated rich local and global semantics and will be inputted to the next encoding stage.
+After the MHA operation, a feed-forward network (FFN) is applied to further process the fused features, resulting in the updated spatial prior $\boldsymbol{F}^{P}_{i+1}$, \clredd{which has already} incorporated rich local and global semantics and will be inputted to the next encoding stage.
+In the above two components, the MHA processes are implemented based on multi-scale deformable attention (MSDA) \cite{zhu2020deformable} to reduce computations.
+Please refer to the supplemental material for more detailed mathematical derivations of MSDA.